-Post-pandemic, consumers are getting smarter.
-The implications of this global crisis caused many to reset their priorities and regimes, and these renewed principles extend to beauty.
-This new breed of conscious consumer is looking to streamline their routines to maximize efficiency and efficacy, with as few products as possible.
-This is the essence of the new minimalist beauty movement – products that are kind to skin, planet, and pocket.
+In this context, it’s possible to speak of a new breed of conscious consumer, who is looking to streamline their routines to maximize efficiency and efficacy, using as few products as possible.
+This is the essence of the new minimalist beauty movement, which seeks beauty formulations that focus on simplicity and are kind to the skin, planet, and pocket.

 Gone are flamboyant, multi-step routines with long lists of synthetic ingredients.
-In their place are multitasking products powered by natural active ingredients in optimum ratios.
+In their place multitasking products powered by natural active ingredients are emerging.
 These consumers are value-for-money oriented, measuring results against cost.
-But who are these consumers?
+But who are these consumers exactly?
 Why are they such a powerful new movement?
 And how can brands appeal to these redefined concerns?
-Here, we look closer.
+Here, we take a closer look.

 Content